sparktsang/sparktsang.github.io/_posts/benefactor.md

 <!--Act I, Wave II: The Hope of the Institution-->
 Perhaps sensing the undeniable power of the Tesla trade, he proposed a formal partnership.
 He would handle the world of men—the business development, the clients, the legal structures.
 All I had to do was continue to perfect the engine.
 For a brief, brilliant moment, I believed a civilizational-level collaboration was about to be born.
 The philosopher had found his king.
 The abstract truth was about to be given a body.

-Our conversations shifted from the theoretical to the practical, from the "what" to the "how."
+Our conversations shifted from the theoretical to the practical, from the "what" to the "how".
 He began to lay out a grand vision, a three-to-five-year plan to build a legitimate fund.
 He spoke of the arcane world of licenses, of Responsible Officers, of corporate structures designed to satisfy the regulators.
 He explained how I, with no experience, could "incubate" a three-year track record simply by being licensed under an existing firm.
 It was another loophole, another hidden key, but this one unlocked not a website, but the very gates of the institutional world.
 He praised my abilities, saying they surpassed many at JPMorgan.
 The plan was solid, meticulous, real.

 And for the first time since my disillusionment in the insurance industry, I felt a flicker of purpose return.
 My financial freedom had solved the problem of survival, but it had left me in a void of meaning.
 My engine was powerful, but it was an engine without a vehicle.
 He was a beacon, illuminating a path forward.
 I no longer had to be a lone prophet shouting into the fog.
 I had found a way to bring my gospel into the cathedral.
 The walking ghost, once again, began to feel the phantom limb of life.